YottaDB/YDBDoc/ProgGuide/triggers.rst

 Triggers
 --------------------

-YottaDB/GT.M allows you to set up a trigger mechanism that automatically executes a defined action in response to a database update operation on a matching global node.
+YottaDB allows you to set up a trigger mechanism that automatically executes a defined action in response to a database update operation on a matching global node.
 The trigger mechanism executes a fragment of M code (trigger code) "before" or "as part of" a database update.
 You can define the specifications of this mechanism in a Trigger Definition File.
-For a trigger on KILL (and ZKILL), YottaDB/GT.M executes trigger code "before" the KILL operation.
+For a trigger on KILL (and ZKILL), YottaDB executes trigger code "before" the KILL operation.
 For example, a trigger on KILL ^CIF(:,1) might clear old cross references.
-For a trigger on SET, YottaDB/GT.M executes trigger code "as part of" the SET operation.
+For a trigger on SET, YottaDB executes trigger code "as part of" the SET operation.
 Within trigger logic, the ISV $ZTOLDVAL provides read access to the value of global node prior to the update and $ZTVALUE provides read/write access to the tentative SET value.
-This allows you to modify the tentative SET value before YottaDB/GT.M commits it to the database.
+This allows you to modify the tentative SET value before YottaDB commits it to the database.
 The term "as part of" means that SET triggers execute intertwined with the SET operation.
 Although it is not yet committed the database, the tentative new value appears to the process as assigned but the process must SET $ZTVALUE to make any revision to the tentative value, because a SET of the global node would nest the trigger recursively - a pathological condition.
-YottaDB/GT.M executes SET triggers during a MERGE update where YottaDB/GT.M internally performs a series of SET operations and while performing a $INCREMENT() operation where YottaDB/GT.M internally performs a SET operation.For all triggers, YottaDB/GT.M handles the database update event and the triggered actions as an Atomic (all or nothing) transaction.
-Because triggers use application code and are always part of an implicit or explicit TP transaction, trigger code must conform to ACID conventions discussed in the TP documentation.
+YottaDB executes SET triggers during a MERGE update where YottaDB internally performs a series of SET operations and while performing a $INCREMENT() operation where YottaDB internally performs a SET operation.
+For all triggers, YottaDB handles the database update event and the triggered actions as an Atomic (all or nothing) transaction.
+Because triggers use application code and are always part of an implicit or explicit TP transaction, trigger code must conform to the ACID conventions discussed in the TP documentation.

 Triggers meet many application needs including (but not limited to) the following:

 * **Enforce schema-level consistency**: Since database schema created in a normal M application are implicit, M applications implement logic to maintain and enforce conformance with an application schema.
 Using triggers to enforce schema-level consistency ensures all processes invoke the code uniformly, and increases code modularity and maintainability.
 * **Allow an application to maintain one or more non-primary key indices**.
 For example, a trigger on updates to global nodes containing a customer id can maintain an index on the last name.
 * **Implement business logic**: For example, an update to an account could automatically trigger updates to related accounts.
-* **Reducing replication traffic**: Since the YottaDB/GT.M replication stream carries only the triggering updates, not the triggered updates, triggers reduce network traffic.
+* **Reducing replication traffic**: Since the YottaDB replication stream carries only the triggering updates, not the triggered updates, triggers reduce network traffic.
 * **Automate application defined logging or journaling of updates or maintaining historical records**.
 Triggers can be used to control these.
 * **Implement referential integrity**: For example, a trigger can prevent the posting of a bank transaction for an inactive account and display a rule violation message.
 * **Debugging**: Debugging an application with multiple concurrent accesses is hard.
 You can use triggers to establish "watch points" on global variable updates to trap incorrect accesses.
 For example, if an application is failing because certain global variable nodes either have incorrect values or when previously set values disappear.
 A trigger can be used to trap all such accesses.